 There you have it, three of the most popular subsections of human geography to better understand the field of geography as a whole.

 Did you know that there are five themes of geography?
 Check out our informative article.

 What is physical geography?
-Well, for starters, physical geography is a significant sub-discipline of greater academic subjects: geography and earth sciences.
+Well, for starters, physical geography is a significant discipline of greater academic subjects: geography and earth science.

 Physical geography deals with the physical characteristics of the earth; this does not only refer to the earth's surface but what is under and around the exterior of the planet.

-Also referred to as geosystems or physiography, physical geography has many subunits that are studied by academic at a level of higher education.
+Also referred to as geosystems or physiography, physical geography has many subunits that are studied by academics at a level of higher education.

 Yes, you heard that correctly, there are subsections of an essential subtopic of geography.
 Don't fret, hold on tight while we consider the following most noteworthy subdisciplines of physical geography: